Link building is essential for SEO.

 Sites like Pingdom and HubSpot have millions of backlinks.
 A significant share of HubSpot’s backlinks are links to its tools.
 Whether free or premium, HubSpot has built a profile of amazing tools that people use and love to share.

-Similarly, Pingdom speed test and other tools have way more backlinks than their blog.
+Similarly, Pingdom speed tests and other tools have way more backlinks than their blog.
 Which makes it super clear that people like to link to online tools.

 You can create an online tool such as a “new blog cost calculator” or tax calculator etc.